ebgoldstein/Coastal_TF_templates/readme.md

-## Templates for Tensorflow projects
+## Templates for coastal ML projects using TensorFlow

-Mostly useful for prototyping.
+Being built for teaching and for prototyping.

+*more details soon...*

 these can be used in Google colab: